lchen198/wypyplus/README.md

 ## Install and Use

-* You need Python 2 to run this applicaiton.
+* You need Python 2 to run this application.
 Mac and Linux already have python 2.
 For Windows users, please install Python 2.7.

 * Download WyPyPlus and extract it to a folder (E.g wypy_wiki).
 This folder should already contain a cgi-bin directory and a "w" directory.
 Your file will save into the "w" directory.